madara-tribe/pytorch-Deeplabv3-plus/README.md

 <b>accuracy</b>

-Its speed is less than fcn segmentation, but accuracy is more than fcn segmentation
+Its accuracy is more than fcn segmentation (training time for good accuracy is longer than fcn)